 Behavioural Strategies and Social Support

-Your patients may need to cultivate relationships with other health conscious individuals to succeed, particularly if friends and family engage in unhealthy diet or lifestyle behaviors.
+Your patients may need to cultivate relationships with other health-conscious individuals to succeed, particularly if friends and family engage in unhealthy diet or lifestyle behaviours.
 Online forums can also provide a sense of community and weight loss support.
 Websites like FitDay.com provide the opportunity to track calorie, fat, carb and protein intake and seek support through the discussion boards.

 Hormones and Neurotransmitters